PM520-Spring2022/Final_Presentation/README.md

 Due date: Monday May 10th @4pm.
 Note that this is a ‘hard' deadline!
 (If you are late for that one you get an “Incomplete”)

-## Possible topics:
+## Possible topics (slide numbers refer to the slides for week 12):
-Sudoku exercise (slides 9 onwards)
+* Sudoku exercise (slides 9 onwards)
-Tempered MCMC for Gamma rvs. (next slide)
+* Tempered MCMC for Gamma rvs. (next slide)
-Use simulation to tackle one of the “Riddler” problems on slides 7 or 8.
+* Use simulation to tackle one of the “Riddler” problems on slides 7 or 8.
-Report on a question from your own research that uses statistical computation.
+* Report on a question from your own research that uses statistical computation.
-Traveling salesperson or 4-color problem
+* Traveling salesperson or 4-color problem
-Grasshopper problem (slides 18-22)
+* Grasshopper problem (slides 18-22)
-Assignment 4 part 2 (the bit we removed, about importance sampling)
+* Assignment 4 part 2 (the bit we removed, about importance sampling)